Steve-Shillitoe/Song_Lyric_Analyser/README.md

 needed if you wish to view the source code in MS Visual Studio.
 Otherwise they can be ignored or even deleted with no deleterious side-effects!

+# Unit Testing
+testLyricFinder.py and testSong_Lyric_Analyser.py contain unit tests for function that perform simple arithmetic.
+A suggestion for future work would be to develop unit tests using pytest-qt, which enables the simulation of key presses and mouse clicks to test the GUI.